-Once an employee has been performing the full scope of higher level duties for 30 days or more, the department may submit a request for review.
-Upon electronic receipt of a complete reclassification request, the compensation analyst on average will render a decision in 2 months for all Tier 1 (non-MSP) positions, therefore departments should be prepared to provide any additional information the analyst may require within that time frame.
+Once an employee has been performing the full scope of new higher level duties for 30 days or more, the department may submit a request for a reclassification review.
+Upon receipt of a complete reclassification request within Job Builder, the Compensation Analyst on average will render a decision in 2 to 4 months for all Tier 1 (non-MSP) positions, therefore departments should be prepared to provide any additional information the analyst may require within that time frame.
 If needed documentation cannot be made available or the employee being reviewed is not available for consultation, then the reclassification request will be denied and the department will be asked to re-submit when all supporting information can be provided.